ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 By definition, state-based testing will never include mocks (in the strict sense of the word), but they may use stubs to supply indirect values.

-It can be tempting to use a mocking framework to create stub values for state based tests.
-For complex objects this can appear easier than constructing real ones.
+It can be tempting to also use a mocking framework to stub values instead of using their constructors and modifier methods.
+For complex objects using stubs can appear easier than constructing real ones.

 Don't do this.